Bill London

-Walter Hollington "Bill" London (30 June 1904 – 1 February 1968) was a former Australian rules footballer who played with Melbourne in the Victorian Football League (VFL).
+Walter Hollington "Bill" London (30 June 1904 – 1 February 1968) was an Australian rules footballer who played with Melbourne in the Victorian Football League (VFL).

 Football

 Sandringham (MAFA)

 Recruited from the Sandringham Juniors Football Club that competed in the B Grade of the Metropolitan Amateur Football Association (MAFA) in 1928.

 Cricket

 Death

 He died at the Spencer Hospital, in Wynyard, Tasmania, on 1 February 1968.